Toktom/toktom/README.md

 [<img align="left" alt="ResearchGate" src="https://img.shields.io/badge/ResearchGate-00CCBB?style=for-the-badge&logo=ResearchGate&logoColor=white"/>][ResearchGate]
 </br>

-My real name is Michael Markus Ackermann and I'm an acoustical engineering student at the Federal University of Santa Maria (UFSM) located in south Brazil.
-I'm also the creator and main developer of __[Augen](https://github.com/eac-ufsm/augen)__.
+Hello, I'm Michael and an acoustical engineering student at the Federal University of Santa Maria (UFSM), located in south Brazil.
+Moreover, I'm also the creator and main developer of __[Augen](https://github.com/eac-ufsm/augen)__.

-__I have published my second article: [Vessel detection via underwater signals: spectral analyses of measured and simulated data](https://bit.ly/etas2022-underwater) !__

 ## I'm a programmer and a gamer